Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Problem statement and formulation

-Learning algorithm for this RL problem consists of two main parts including MA-PPO learner and worker.
-Worker is in charge of getting updated policy from learner and using it to collect experience data from simulation or the kinematics model.
-MA-PPO learner then uses experience data from worker to update value and policy network by backpropagation, and finally sends the updated policy to worker for the next iteration.
-This overall architecture is shown in Fig. \ref{overall_architecture}.
+In this section, we illustrate how to apply MA-PPO algorithm to this centralized coordination problem.
+The MA-PPO architecture consists of two main parts, including MA-PPO learner and worker.
+The worker is in charge of getting the updated policy from the learner and using it to collect experience data from simulation and the environment model.
+MA-PPO learner then uses the data collected from the worker to update the value and policy networks by gradient descent methods, and finally syncs the updated parameters to the worker for the next iteration.
+The overall architecture is shown in Fig. \ref{overall_architecture}.